-- our payment of dividends; - decisions on our financings and our capital raising activities; - mergers or other business combinations; and - our acquisition or disposition of assets.
+- our payment of dividends;

+- · decisions on our financings and our capital raising activities;

+- mergers or other business combinations;

+- · investor confidence in us and the markets in which we operate; and

+- our acquisition or disposition of assets.

 There are no contractual restrictions on our ability to pay dividends to CenterPoint Energy.
 Our management could decide to increase our dividends to CenterPoint Energy to support its cash needs.
 This could adversely affect our liquidity.
 However, under our credit facility, our ability to pay dividends is restricted by a covenant that debt, excluding transition bonds, as a percentage of total capitalization may not exceed 65%.